A Dual-Function Radar-Communication System Empowered by Beyond Diagonal Reconfigurable Intelligent Surface: Introduction

 \textit{Third,} to address the complicated and non-smooth objective and the newly introduced constraints of BD-RIS, we propose to decouple the problem by the alternating direction method of multipliers (ADMM) framework, which results in a series of sub-problems.
 All sub-problems are reformulated into easily handled forms and iteratively solved until convergence, in which the BD-RIS constrained sub-problems are tackled by a novel singular value decomposition (SVD) based method.

 \textit{Forth,} we provide simulation results to illustrate the performance improvement achieved by BD-RIS.
-It is shown that benefiting from the high flexibility of BD-RIS, and the joint design of transmit waveform, BD-RIS, and the matched filters, the CW-GC/FC BD-RISs can achieve higher radar SCNR than CW-SC (STAR-RIS) ones under the same communication requirement.
+It is shown that benefiting from the high flexibility of BD-RIS, and the joint design of transmit waveform, BD-RIS, and the matched filters, the group/fully-connected BD-RISs can achieve higher radar SCNR than STAR-RISs under the same communication requirement.
 It is also shown the BD-RIS can substantially improve the performance and coverage compared to the conventional RIS, which verifies the benefits of BD-RIS in manipulating the incident signal to enhance the DFRC performance.

 \textit{Organization:} Section \ref{sec:2} presents the system model of the proposed BD-RIS aided DFRC.
 Section \ref{sec:3} formulates the max-min fairness problem and provides a joint design algorithm.
 Section \ref{sec:4} evaluates the performance of the proposed algorithm and compares different BD-RIS architectures.
 Section \ref{sec:5} concludes this work.